krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 ### Generative AI (Gen-AI) <a id="GenAI"></a>

-FMs use self-supervised learning to create labels from input data, however, fine-tuning an FM is a supervised learning process
+__FMs use self-supervised learning to create labels from input data__, however, __fine-tuning an FM is a supervised learning process__.

 Foundation models use self-supervised learning to create labels from input data.
 This means no one has instructed or trained the model with labeled training data sets.

-Fine-tuning involves further training a pre-trained language model on a specific task or domain-specific dataset, allowing it to address business requirements.
-Fine-tuning is a customization method that does change the weights of your model.
+Fine-tuning involves further training a pre-trained language model on a specific task or domain-specific dataset, allowing it to address business requirements. __Fine-tuning is a customization method that does change the weights of your model__.
 Fine-tuning an FM is a supervised learning process.

 - Multi-purpose foundation models backed by __neural networks__